 Post Graduate Work Permit

-Students of private career colleges are not automatically eligible for a post graduate work permit.
-Refer to the Government of Canada's eligibility requirements for more information.
+Students of private career colleges are not automatically eligible for a post graduate work permit according to the Government of Canada's regulations.
+Refer to their full eligibility requirements for more information.

 Getting Around Calgary